Welcome Home, Class of 2022!

-Congratulations on joining the Riepe community.
-All of us permanent residents of the east end of the Quad can’t wait to greet you in person when you arrive on campus.
-We know that Riepe College House is a great place to live and we’re looking forward to showing you why.
+Congratulations on joining the Riepe community!
+We’re all very excited to greet you in person when you arrive on campus.
+Riepe College House is a fantastic place to live and we’re looking forward to showing you why.

 And of course House Dean Dr. Marilynne Diggs-Thompson (or Dean Diggs, as you’ll learn to call her) completes the Riepe faculty team.
-Besides making Riepe hum along like a well-oiled machine and cooking up impressive amounts of terrific homemade food for you guys, she teaches in the Anthropology department as an Adjunct Assistant Professor, with special interests in the anthropology of consumerism and markets.
+Besides making Riepe hum along like a well-oiled machine and cooking up impressive amounts of terrific homemade food for everyone, she teaches in the Anthropology department as an Adjunct Assistant Professor, with special interests in the anthropology of consumerism and markets.
 She is assisted in the Riepe House office by Alaina (Lainie) Bailey, who is the Riepe House Coordinator.
 As a recent UPenn graduate, Lainie can be a great resource regarding all things Penn.